Yes-Theory/yes-theory.github.io/india.md

 ---
 layout: default
 ---
-# Yes Theory Fam Germany
+# Yes Theory Fam India
 What are you looking for?
 * [Groupchats](#groupchats)